-- If restitution is not paid up front and the offender is not under DOC supervision, restitution ordered by the court is paid to the clerk of circuit court. - When payments are made to the clerk, the restitution is mailed from the clerk's office, the district attorney's office or the victim/witness office (different counties have different procedures) directly to the victim.
+- If restitution is not paid up front and the offender is not under any Department of Corrections supervision, restitution ordered by the court is paid to the clerk of circuit court. - When payments are made to the clerk, the restitution is mailed from the clerk's office, the district attorney's office or the victim/witness office (different counties have different procedures) directly to the victim.